kgroveshok/z80-homebrew/WORD-LIST.md

  HEAP ( -- u1 u2 )   Pushes u1 the current number of bytes in the heap and u2 the remaining bytes - Only present if using my MALLOC | DONE

- EXEC ( u -- )    Execs the string on TOS as a FORTH expression | TO TEST
+ EXEC ( u -- )    Execs the string on TOS as a FORTH expression | CRASHES ON NEXTW

  DUP ( u -- u u )     Duplicate whatever item is on TOS | DONE